rmsrosa/nbjoint/docs/source/usage.md

 Notice the different forms of subsectioning.

-## The binding process
+## The jointing process

-Binding is achieved with the function `bind()`.
-Depending on the arguments given, this function calls the following functions, which take care of each of the main features of the notebook binder:
+Jointing is achieved with the function `joint()`.
+Depending on the arguments given, this function calls the following functions, which take care of each of the main features of the notebook jointer:

 - `reindex()`: reorder the notebooks when a new notebook is to be inserted between others or whether there are gaps in the indices;
 - `add_contents()`: adds the Table of Contents to a selected "Contents" file;